Alternative Resolution

 For ASE Citations beginning with “ABQ:”

-You must first acknowledge that you will sign up for Community Service at usview.cite-web.com within 30 days from the date of issuance of the system fine notice.
-Once you have done that, click the link that will take you to the City’s Automated Speed Enforcement Community Service website where you can sign up for community service and log your hours.
+You must first acknowledge that you will sign up for Community Service at usview.cite-web.com within 30 days from the date of issuance of the ASE System Fine Notice.
+Once you have done that, click the link that will take you to the City’s Automated Speed Enforcement Community Service website, where you can sign up for community service and log your hours.

 Completing Your Community Service

 To register an account and view the community service options, visit our community service platform.
 All hours must be logged to the platform with the violation number you would like the hours applied to.
-Hours must be performed within 90 days of receiving the notice to count.
+Hours must be performed within 90 days of the date of issuance on the first ASE System Fine Notice to count.

 Can I request a hearing to contest the violation?